Black Miami is Beautiful

 Celebrate and Learn

-Miami's Histroy in Civil Rights
+Miami's History in Civil Rights

-The Black Miami is BeautifulTour explores Miami's most scenic and historic locations, highlighting the rich black history of Spanish Florida.
-In the 1600s, the King of Spain declared Florida a “Slave Sanctuary,” a status that lasted until Andrew Jackson’s annexation of Florida.
-Jackson attempted to relocate Native Americans to Oklahoma and recapture the thousands of Africans living in Florida.
+The Black Miami is Beautiful Tour explores Miami's most scenic and historic locations, highlighting the rich black history of Spanish Florida.
+In the 1600s, the King of Spain declared Florida a “Slave Sanctuary,” meaning the Underground Railroad went south way before it went north.
+In the early 1800's, Florida became a refuge for Africans and Native Americans fleeing Andrew Jackson's armies.

 Discover Iconic Black Miami Neighborhoods

-Each 4-hour tour includes 2-3 stops.
+Each 4-hour tour includes 2-3 stops, covering:

 - Coconut Grove